£sd: Writing conventions and pronunciations

-A convention frequently used in retail pricing was to list prices over one pound all in shillings, rather than in pounds and shillings; for example, £4-18-0 would be written as 98/– (£4.90 in decimal currency).
+A convention frequently used in retail pricing was to list prices over one pound all in shillings, rather than in pounds and shillings; for example, £4/18/0 would be written as 98/– (£4.90 in decimal currency).
 This is still seen in shilling categories of Scottish beer, such as 90/– beer.

 Sometimes, prices of luxury goods and furniture were expressed by merchants in guineas, although the guinea coin had not been struck since 1799.
 A guinea was 21 shillings (£1.05 in decimal currency).
 Professionals such as lawyers and physicians, art dealers, and some others stated their fees in guineas rather than pounds, while, for example, salaries were stated in pounds per annum.
 Historically, at some auctions, the purchaser would bid and pay in guineas but the seller would receive the same number of pounds; the commission was the same number of shillings.
 Tattersalls, the main auctioneer of racehorses in the United Kingdom and Ireland, continues this tradition of conducting auctions in guineas at its UK sales (in Ireland, auctions are conducted in euros).
 The vendor's commission is 5%.
 The word "guineas" is still found in the names of some British horse races, even though their prize funds are now fixed in pounds – such as the 1,000 Guineas and 2,000 Guineas at Newmarket Racecourse.

 Colloquial terms

-A farthing or ha'penny bit was called a "mag" (slang for "chattering") because they were originally made from copper and made a ringing noise when dropped.
-The game of "penny pitching" (bouncing pennies against a wall to see how far they would rebound onto the pavement) was called "mag flying".

-A threepenny bit (pronounced thrupney bit) was called a "Joey" (see Fourpence below); it was a silver or silver alloy coin from 1845 to 1937 and a 12-sided bronze coin from 1937 to 1971.
-It was known as a "tickey" in South Africa and Southern Rhodesia.
-In Australia it was known as a tray (also spelt trey), or a tray bit, from the French "trois" meaning three.

-A fourpenny bit was often known as a "groat", from the medieval four-penny silver coin of the same name.
-It was nicknamed a "Joey", from Joseph Hume, the Radical MP who championed its reintroduction.
-When the new threepence coin replaced the fourpence coin in circulation in 1845, it took over its nickname.

-A sixpenny bit was a "tanner", derived from the Romany word tano, meaning "small" (because it was smaller than a shilling).
-It was also called a "tester" or "testoon" from the teston, a French coin.
-In Australia it was called a "Zack".

-One shilling was called a "bob" or "thin 'un" (because it was thinner than a sovereign coin).
-It is known in Australia as a "deener" possibly from 'Dinar' or 'Denarius'.